The attention bottleneck

 This isn’t about art for art’s sake.

-When you create media that surprises, moves, or delights your audience, everything else works better.
+When you create media that surprises, moves, or delights your audience, the rest of the system has more to work with.

 As Stephan Vogel from Ogilvy said: